 Things to Remember

-- In order to show running total and monthly total together, we need the sales amount column to the VALUES twice.
-One will be for monthly sales and another one is for Running Total.
+- To show the running and monthly total together, we need the sales amount column to the VALUES twice.
+Therefore, one will be for monthly sales and another for Running Total.

-- By adding graph we see the impactful changes visually.
+- By adding a graph, we see the impactful changes visually.

 This has been a guide to Running Total in Excel.
-Here we discuss the methods to find running total in Excel along with examples and downloadable excel template.
-You can also go through our other suggested articles –
+Here we discuss the methods to find the running total in Excel, examples, and downloadable Excel templates.
+You can also go through our other suggested articles to learn more –